Eligibility Criteria for UPSC Exam.

 - The age concession under paragraph 3(ii) (b) (v) and (vi) will not be admissible to ExServicemen and Commissioned Officers including ECOs/SSCOs who are relaxed on own request.

-- Against the rules decided in previous paragraph, a physically disabled aspirant will be considered to be eligible for post only after a physical examination as the Government or any other appointing authority, as the condition found to be, and is found to fulfill all the requirements of physical and medical standards for the concerned posts to be granted to the physically disabled candidates by the Government.
+- Against the rules decided in previous paragraph, a physically disabled aspirant will be considered to be eligible for post only after a physical examination as the Government or any other appointing authority, as the condition found to be, and is located to fulfill all the requirements of physical and medical standards for the concerned posts to be granted to the physically disabled candidates by the Government.

 OVERVIEW – EXAMINATION SCHEME / IAS Exam

 The Indian Civil Services examination is organized by the Union Public Service Commission (UPSC) every year.
 The examination schedule is announced during January – February after which the selection is done in 3 levels.
-Elimination is processed at every stage for the final selection.
+Elimination is processed at every stage of the final selection.

 The competitive examination comprises of three successive levels:

 Phase 1 – Preliminary Examination – Objective Type (Qualifier)

 Phase 2 – Main Examination – Written Test